The Nativity Season

 Objectives

-- To discuss the Old Testament prophecies and images of the coming of Christ and the incarnation
+- Discuss some Old Testament prophecies and images of the coming of Christ and the Incarnation.

 Materials